eliabntt/GRADE-RR/HOWTO.md

 We marked _Optional_ what can be skipped in future iterations of _your_ code, but still, please go through them.
 They will go step by step from the general environment to the animated house.

-**Beore launching any simulation you need to start `roscore` if using ROS preferably with sim time set to true (`rosparam set use_sim_time true`)**
+**Beore launching any simulation that need ros you need to start `roscore` if using ROS preferably with sim time set to true (`rosparam set use_sim_time true`)**

 In these codes, we consider our provided sampled world, the animated assets, and the drone provided with this repository.
+For the objects, you will find a note in the corresponding tutorial details.
+Additional samples (our used code, adapted from v2021), will be added in the next section.

-##### Still WIP.
+##### Still WIP, need to add links and make sure that the code works.
+But most of it should work rn.

 - Using a config file, adding your own "world", and a robot [here](https://github.com/eliabntt/GRADE-RR/blob/main/simulator/world_and_robot.py).
     <details closed>